acme-cp4d-poc/getting-started-with-cp4d/tutorial1-getting-started.md

-# Tutorial 1 -
+# Tutorial 1 - Getting Started with CP4D

 ## Summary
-TBD
+This tutorial provides steps for end to end setup from initializing a project on Watson studio in Cloud Pak 4 Data and sync up with git repository.

 ![CP4D GIF](images/cp4d-logo.png)